-We at Colwyn Canoe Club believe that all children have a right to enjoy the sport of canoeing free from abuse, discrimination or bullying of any kind.
+Colwyn Canoe Club believes that all children have a right to enjoy the sport of canoeing free from abuse, discrimination or bullying of any kind.

 In order for us to achieve this aim we have a Child Protection Policy and

 we ensure all volunteer adults and coaches who are regularly working with children within the club have undergone a DBS (Formerly CRB) or equivalent check to ensure that they have no convictions that would prevent them from working with children (as defined by the requirements of Canoe Wales).
 Where applicable safeguarding training shall also be undertaken.

 We have a nominated safeguarding officer within the club who helps ensure that our policy works in practice and to whom children can talk to about any concerns.

 The safeguarding officer for Colwyn Canoe Club is Richard Peevor.
 Alternatively any concerns can be raised with our Chairman Andy Jones or any other officers of the club.